ayrat555/fang/README.md

 }
 ```

-As you can see from the example above, the trait implementation has `#[typetag::serde]` attribute which is used to deserialize the job.
+As you can see from the example above, the trait implementation has `#[typetag::serde]` attribute which is used to deserialize the task.

-The second parameter  of the `run` function is diesel's PgConnection, You can re-use it to manipulate the job queue, for example, to add a new job during the current job's execution.
+The second parameter  of the `run` function is diesel's PgConnection, You can re-use it to manipulate the task queue, for example, to add a new job during the current job's execution.
 Or you can just re-use it in your own queries if you're using diesel.
 If you don't need it, just ignore it.

-### Enqueuing a job
+### Enqueuing a task

-To enqueue a job use `Queue::enqueue_task`
+To enqueue a task use `Queue::enqueue_task`

 ```rust